Skip to Content

 Law 1 (Fibonacci Cycle Hierarchy) builds on the known precession periods of the planets.
 The individual periods are established results of celestial mechanics — what is new is recognizing them as a single Fibonacci-divided hierarchy.

 Law 3 (Inclination Balance) is rooted in angular momentum conservation.
 The invariable plane is defined as the plane perpendicular to the total angular momentum vector — inclination oscillations must balance around it.
-The novel contribution is that dividing each planet’s angular momentum by a Fibonacci divisor preserves this balance to 100% (with dual-balanced eccentricities entering via the angular momentum factor √(1 − e²)).
+The novel contribution is that dividing each planet’s angular momentum by a Fibonacci divisor preserves this balance to 99.9975% (with phase-derived base eccentricities entering via the angular momentum factor √(1 − e²)).

 Law 5 (Eccentricity Balance) connects to Angular Momentum Deficit (AMD) conservation, a known conserved quantity.
 However, the linear dependence on eccentricity (rather than quadratic, as in AMD) and the 1/√d scaling distinguish it from standard formulations.